sriramrokkam/k8s-training/kubernetes/exercise_02_create_pod.md

 Which phases of the pod do you observe in your second shell?

 ## Troubleshooting
 The structure of a pod can be found in the API documentation.
-Go to [API reference](https://kubernetes.io/docs/reference/) and choose the corresponding version (usually the training features a cluster with the latest or 2nd latest version).
-Within the API docs select the "Pod".
+Go to [API reference](https://kubernetes.io/docs/reference/kubernetes-api/) and choose "Workload Resources".
+Within this section of the docs select the "Pod".

 Alternatively use `kubectl explain pod`.
 To get detailed information about a field within the pod use its "path" like this: `kubectl explain pod.spec.containers`.

-To create a new file with a skeleton of a pod, right-click the Desktop within the training VM, select the context menu "new document" and choose "pod".

 ## Further information & references
 - [Pod basics](https://kubernetes.io/docs/concepts/workloads/pods/pod/)